peternijssen/spiderpy/README.md

 # SpiderPy
 Unofficial Python wrapper for the Spider API, to control your Spider installation.
-Use the same credentials as the ones you use at [https://mijn.ithodaalderop.nl ](https://mijn.ithodaalderop.nl )
+Use the same credentials as the ones you use at [https://mijn.ithodaalderop.nl](https://mijn.ithodaalderop.nl)

 This library is not affiliated with Itho Daalderop or Spider and retrieves date from the endpoints of the mobile application.
 Use at your own risk.

 You will need the gateway in order to communicate.
 If Itho Daalderop ever takes the cloud environment offline, this library will no longer function.
-If you are looking for a way to control your fan, I would suggest to use https://github.com/arjenhiemstra/ithowifi as it supports local control.
+If you are looking for a way to control your fan, I would suggest to use [IthoWifi](https://github.com/arjenhiemstra/ithowifi) as it supports local control.

+*Warning: Itho Daalderop is phasing out Spider.
+Please read [this](https://www.ithodaalderop.nl/additionelespiderproducten) for more information*

 ## Currently supports